doigiee/JoshuaDoig_T1A3/README.md

 # Day 1
 Brainstormed ideas, submitted this one, got it appoved, created file on linux wsl linked to VScode, setup a virtual environment (venv.), git init,  git add . , git commit -m 'Inital Commit', and git push to my github repository as JoshuaDoig_T1A3.
 Then finished my flowchart and setup a Trello to track progress.
 # Day 2
-following my flowchart begun making pseudocode on main.py, functions and imports can be added and sorted out later.
-Basically creating bare bones as '#' comments so that all will be left is to figure out the coding side of things.
+Following my flowchart, began making pseudocode on main.py, functions and imports can be added and sorted out later.
+Basically creating bare bones and skeleton as '#' comments so that all will be left to do is figure out the code.
+(Had house inspection today so was busy for 2/3 of the day).

 # Day 3
 # Day 4
 # Day 5
 # Day 6
 # Day 7
+# Day 8
+# Day 9
+# Day 10
+# Day 11